• Skip to primary navigation

 • Whisk peanut butter, chicken broth, soy sauce, honey, garlic and hot sauce in a small bowl or measuring cup; set aside.
 Whisk in the cornstarch right before you add it to the chicken.

-¾ cup chicken broth, ½ cup peanut butter, 3 tbsp soy sauce, 2 tbsp honey, 1 tsp garlic, 2 tsp hot sauce
+¾ cup chicken broth, ½ cup peanut butter, 3 tablespoons soy sauce, 2 tablespoons honey, 1 teaspoon minced garlic, 2 teaspoons hot sauce

 • Cut chicken into bite sized pieces.
 Season with salt and pepper and sprinkle with cornstarch.
 Toss to coat chicken pieces on all sides with cornstarch and discard any that is left over.